foncteur/foncteur.github.io/index.markdown

 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: default
-title: Antonin Radet
+title: Orphée Radet
 ---
 # Welcome!

 ## About me

 My résumé is available [here](CV.pdf)!
-If you want to discuss any topic, or ask any question, feel free to drop me an email at [firstname].[lastname]@protonmail.com
+If you want to discuss any topic, or ask any question, feel free to drop me an email at [firstname].[lastname]@proton.me

+I'm a queer and autistic person.
+My pronouns are they/them (or she/her is it's simpler in your language).
+I want to be open about my experience and my mental health journey.

 Please keep in mind that this is still a recent website, so please be indulgent about what you will find: it’s still an early work in progress, and the projects I’ve linked are quite old.

 ## Computer science